5.4.2 Judicial Interpretation as a Response to Change

 The law, as Hart said, has to have an “enduring character”, so it cannot change with every passing whim of politicians (5.1.2).
 People have to know almost instinctively what the law is if they are to obey it, so it is impractical to change it too rapidly, but at the beginning of the 21st century there is an increasing rate of change in society – particularly with the pressures from pluralism and globalisation.
 The law exists to serve society’s needs and therefore must (cautiously) adapt as the situation changes.

 Society has to find a balance between prescriptiveness and flexibility in the Legal Dimension.
-As Hart expressed it:
+As Hart expressed it, in The Concept of Law:

 In this book it is argued that a positivist approach, based upon trying to legislate for every eventuality, is inappropriate in today’s world.
 For many issues an alternative approach is possible: to allow new precedents to be established within existing law, so that the law adapts itself to changes in circumstances.